servalproject/batphone/CURRENT-RELEASE.md

    issue #28][].
 This can be worked around by deleting the Rhizome database as described above.

+ * After using the "Unshare" button on a Rhizome file, it does not disappear from the Rhizome file list -- see [batphone issue #53][].
+Work around: close the list (Back control) and re-open it ("Find" button).

 There are more known bugs and issues listed under the GitHub Issues page for [batphone issues][] and [serval-dna issues][].